ElsaB/impact-annotator/README.md

 - **`analysis/`**: folder to design and run analysis, contains several sub-folders: `description/`, `prediction/`

 - **`data/`**: raw data and main processed data, processed data should be reprducible from raw data
-    :warning: this folder should not be versionned
+  > :warning: This folder should not be versionned.

 - **`doc/`**: useful documentation, bibliography, slides for talks